1) One God

 What does God declare about the existence of other gods?

-God not only affirms being the only true God, but categorically denies the existence of any other.
-The “gods” of the nations are lifeless idols, human creations, or demons in disguise, but they are not true gods.
+God affirms He is the only true God and categorically denies the existence of any other.
+The “gods” of the nations are lifeless idols, human creations, or demons in disguise.

 The Contrast with Idols